 and start making changes.
 Never work on the master branch!

 When you’re done editing, do:

-git add modified_files git commit
+git add <MODIFIED FILES> git commit

 Please check that your changes don’t break any unit tests with:

-toxafter having installed tox with
+(after having installed

 To speed up running the tests, you can try to run them in parallel, using